Recreational Therapy - Master of Science

 Admission

 Students without a previous background in recreational therapy, as well as those who are certification eligible as a Certified Therapeutic Recreation Specialist by the National Council for Therapeutic Recreation Certification, will be admitted into the program after fulfilling university graduate school admission requirements.
-Students without backgrounds in recreational therapy will only be admitted in the Spring semester.
+Students without backgrounds in recreational therapy may apply at any time with rolling admission, and will be required to speak with a faculty advisor.
 Deficiencies will be determined based on the student's educational background and work experience.

 There are minimum undergraduate prerequisite course and competency requirements for admission to the Master of Science degree program in recreational therapy.